CDSoft/luax/doc/readline.md

 readline.save(filename)
 ```

-saves the history to the file `filename`.
+saves the history to the file `filename` (unless the history has not
+been modified).

 ``` lua
 readline.load(filename)